 The Manitoulin Hotel & Conference Centre in Little Current features natural elements of wood, stone and décor reflecting the First Nations traditions.
 Enjoy an authentic Indigenous dining experience with views of the LaCloche Mountain range and the North Channel on Lake Huron.

-- Manitowaning.
-Historic sites include Assiginack Museum, and St. Paul's Anglican Church next to the tapered wooden Manitowaning light tower. - Wikwemikong organizes one of the largest, longest running Pow Wow's in Northeastern America the first week of August every year.
-The 2022 festival July 30-Aug 1 celebrates its 60th anniversary.
+• Wikwemikong organizes one of the largest, longest running Pow Wow's in Northeastern America the first week of August every year.